katebry/graphql/README.md

 ## graphql

-To run the server:
+To run the server:` npm run start`

-`npm run start`
+To run the mock db: `npm run json:server`